- How can I order?

 - Our grow boxes are much easier to use than most people think.
 Most of it is fully automated.
 All you really need to do is setup your grow box and check back every few days.

 4.)
 Do your grow boxes come with instructions?

-- All of our grow boxes come with an instructional DVD and free tech support.
+- All of our grow boxes (except for discount grow boxes) come with an instructional DVD and free tech support.
 Our free tech support is available for as long as you own your product.
 Once you get setup, it will be much easier the second time around.

 Return to Top

 - Choosing the right light is crucial when planning an indoor garden.
 There are 4 basic choices for artificial light:

 - Incandescent Lamps: These types of bulbs are standard household “light bulbs.”
 Incandescent light bulbs are extremely inefficient and they produce a lot of heat.
 They produce very little light that a plant can use for growth.
 Do not use incandescent bulbs for indoor plant growth.

 - Fluorescent Lamps - The Fluorescent lamp has become a very popular choice for indoor plant growth over the last decade or so.
 We recommend using “High-Output” T5 fluorescent lamps only.
 These types of lamps are 3 to 7 times more efficient than incandescent light bulbs.

 - LED Lamps - The LED lamp has been increasing in popularity over the last few years.
 This technology is still finding its place in the growing world, but it seems to gradually improve over time.
 The benefit to LED’s is that they use much less electricity, but the trade off is that the light penetration isn’t as good.
 LED’s are better suited for small grow rooms.